Duke Wu of Jin: Reign in Quwo

-Reign as Duke of Jin
+Reign in Jin

-Not long after Duke Wu of Jin received the title he invaded the state of Zhouwang (周王國) and killed Guizhu (詭諸), one of their court officials.
-The official who held the power in the state of Zhouwang, Zhou Gongjifu (周公忌父) escaped to the State of Guo (虢國).
+Not long after Duke Wu of Jin received the title he invaded the Eastern Zhou and killed Guizhu (詭諸), one of its court officials.
+The official who held the power in the Eastern Zhou court, Jifu (忌父), escaped to the Western Guo.

 Duke Wu of Jin died two years after he received the title of Duke of Jin.

 The Sui dynasty Emperors were from the northwest military aristocracy, and emphasized that their patrilineal ancestry was ethnic Han, claiming descent from the Han official Yang Zhen. and the New Book of Tang traced his patrilineal ancestry to the Zhou dynasty kings via Ji Boqiao 姬伯僑, who was the son of Duke Wu of Jin.
-Ji Boqiao's family became known as the "sheep tongue family" 羊舌氏.
+Ji Boqiao's family became known as the Yangshe clan (羊舌氏).

 The Yang of Hongnong 弘農楊氏 were asserted as ancestors by the Sui Emperors like the Longxi Li's were asserted as ancestors of the Tang Emperors.
 The Li of Zhaojun and the Lu of Fanyang hailed from Shandong and were related to the Liu clan which was also linked to the Yang of Hongnong and other clans of Guanlong.
 Duke Wu of Jin was claimed as the ancestors of the Hongnong Yang.

 The Yang of Hongnong, Jia of Hedong, Xiang of Henei, and Wang of Taiyuan from the Tang dynasty were claimed as ancestors by Song dynasty lineages.

 There were Dukedoms for the offspring of the royal families of the Zhou dynasty, Sui dynasty, and Tang dynasty in the Later Jin (Five Dynasties).